Florida Personal Injury Protection, PIP Coverage?

-Chances are most drivers know of Personal Injury Protection, or “PIP” insurance.
-However, many don’t know just how important it is.
-Do we, as drivers, see any benefit from it?
+Chances are most Florida drivers are aware of Personal Injury Protection, or “PIP” insurance.
+However, many are unaware of just how important it is.
+Do we, as Florida drivers, see any benefit from PIP coverage?
 Is it a specific requirement in Florida?
-What does Personal Injury Protection cover in the event of a driver becoming injured in a car accident?
+What does Personal Injury Protection cover in the event of a driver sustaining injuries in a car accident?

 These are all questions clients ask frequently.
-Unfortunately, younger, or paper pusher lawyers, handling car accident cases fail to recognize the importance of Personal Injury Protection.
-Within this Shaked Law Resource article we’ll provide our audience with accurate information regarding Personal Injury Protection.
-Furthermore, we’ll answer the question of why drivers put themselves at-risk by choosing not to hold this policy.
+Unfortunately, young lawyers, handling auto accident cases fail to recognize the importance of Personal Injury Protection.
+Within this Shaked Law Firm Blog article we’ll provide our audience with accurate information regarding Florida Personal Injury Protection.
+Furthermore, we’ll answer the question of why drivers put themselves at-risk by choosing not to hold car insurance coverage.

 Next, we’ll provide the top three (3) things that make Personal Injury Protection, or, “PIP”, important for drivers to have.